 What is Roller Skiing?

 Roller skiing often referred to as ‘road skiing’ or ‘skiing on wheels’ is a recreational summer activity and a competitive sport.
 It can be even considered a form of transportation.
-Being the on-ground equivalent of cross-country skiing, many XC skiers use roller skis during summers to train for winters.
+Being the on-ground equivalent of cross-country skiing, many cross-country skiers use roller skis during summers to train for winters.

 What are Roller Skis?